dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology0201.md

 Student: So then, is the run program [inaudible]?

-Instructor (Mehran Sahami):It's all part of run.
+Instructor (Mehran Sahami): It's all part of run.
 So when Karel starts up, and you'll see that in just a second, we start – we go to run and we just start executing the statements from run.
 So let's actually run this and see what happens, and I'll take a couple more questions in a second.

 So we go up to our little run icon here.
 Actually, before we do that, let me cancel this, because we already have a running program over here.
 So let's quit out of the running program and come here, and say run.
 And sometimes if you actually happen to write multiple Karel programs, and you hit the run, then this guy sort of looks like he's running with smoke all around him, which means he's running really fast.
 That means run the last program I was running.